Clinical Microbiology Short Essay Question And Answers

 • This seronegative infective stage is known as the window period

-• Infection can be detected during the window period by p24 assay
+• Infection can be detected during the window period by the p24 assay

 Question 6.
 Rapid tests for HIV infection